End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Training and Implementation Details

 \section{Training and Implementation Details}

-In SeKnow-S2S, we use two-layer Universal Transformers \cite{dehghani2018universal} to implement our encoders/decoders, with 8 parallel attention heads in each self-attention network.
+In \ourmodel-S2S, we use two-layer Universal Transformers \cite{dehghani2018universal} to implement our encoders/decoders, with 8 parallel attention heads in each self-attention network.
 We set the convolution kernel size and inner-layer size of feed-forward network as 3 and 2048, and the batch size, embedding/hidden size and vocabulary size as 64, 512 and 3000, respectively.
 We also set dropout rate as 0.1 and use greedy decoding to generate the belief state and system response.
 Moreover, we use Adam optimizer \cite{kingma2014adam} with an initial learning rate of $3e^{-4}$, and decay the learning rate by dividing it by current epoch number.
 We set the total number of training epoch as 15, with average training time 25 minutes per epoch using 1 GPU.
-In SeKnow-PLM, we follow AuGPT \cite{kulhanek2021augpt} to pretrain a GPT-2 \cite{radford2019language} as our model backbone, using its suggested implementation settings\footnote{\url{https://huggingface.co/jkulhanek/augpt-bigdata/tree/main}}.
-We further finetune the GPT-2 on the training set of modified MultiWOZ 2.1, where we set the batch size as 8.
+In \ourmodel-PLM, we follow AuGPT \cite{kulhanek2021augpt} to pretrain a GPT-2 \cite{radford2019language} as our model backbone, using its suggested implementation settings\footnote{\url{https://huggingface.co/jkulhanek/augpt-bigdata/tree/main}}.
+We further finetune the GPT-2 on the training set of Mod-MultiWOZ 2.1, where we set the batch size as 8.
 We set the total number of finetuning epoch as 7, with average training time 100 minutes per epoch using 4 GPUs.
 Model training is performed on NVIDIA TITAN-Xp GPU.
 Besides, in semi-structured knowledge operation, we conduct the matching of entity name/ID and topic by using the fuzzy string matching toolkit\footnote{\url{https://github.com/seatgeek/fuzzywuzzy}}.
+Specifically, we first calculate the simple fuzzy match ratio (i.e. fuzz.ratio) between slot \textit{ruk}’s value and each entity’s name/ID, and select entity with the highest ratio as the best-matched one.
+For each document of the best-matched entity, we then calculate the token sorted fuzzy match ratio (i.e. fuzz.token\_sort\_ratio) between its topic and generated topic ($T_{t}$), and select document with the highest ratio as the relevant one ($D_{t}$).